Energy-Pathways-Group/GLOceanKit/docs/Orthogonality.md

 \textrm{KE} \equiv \frac{1}{2L} \int u^2 dx
 $$

 is conserved in time.
-Assuming that $u$ is a velocity, we would typically identify this as the horizontally-averaged kinetic energy.
+Assuming that $$u$$ is a velocity, we would typically identify this as the horizontally-averaged kinetic energy.
 Note that this is essentially the same quantity that we called variance above.

 Actual solutions to this wave equation are